*MississippiMedicalMarijuanas.com Does Not Sell or Purchase Medical Cannabis*

 Yes.
 Any resident of Mississippi can petition the MSDH to add severe medical conditions or their treatments to the list of debilitating medical conditions listed in the MMCA.
 The MSDH will consider petitions in accordance with its rules and regulations, including public notices and hearings.
 The MSDH will approve or deny a petition within sixty (60) days of its submission.
 The approval or denial of any petition is a final decision of the MSDH.

-Yes, edibles are legal in Mississippi for registered patients who purchase them legally at licensed dispensaries.
+Yes, edibles are legal in Mississippi for registered patients who purchase them legally at licensed Mississippi dispensaries.

 Yes.
-Veterans who have a qualifying debilitating medical condition, are certified by a Mississippi medical cannabis practitioner, and have applied for (and received) their card from MSDH, will be able to use medical marijuana in Mississippi.
+Veterans who have a qualifying debilitating medical condition, are certified by a Mississippi medical marijuanas doctor, and have applied for (and received) their card from MSDH, will be able to use medical marijuana in Mississippi.

 A disabled veteran or first responder may prove their disability by providing written documentation from their practitioner attesting to their debilitating medical condition, documentation from the Social Security Disability Office, or documentation that attests the applicant is a one-hundred percent (100%) disabled veteran as determined by the U.S. Department of Veteran Affairs.